Search Health Topics

 PubMed is a web database for journal articles in health.
 It has a lot of content but is not always easy to search.
-This is a good place to go if you are looking for recent articles, clinical trials or content in smaller journals.
+This is a good place to go if you are looking for recent articles, clinical trials or content in journals.
 PubMed does not have full text articles.
 You will have to find them in other places outside of PubMed (see Questions 5 and 6 below).
 There are other tools that you may want to use instead.
 PubMed is best to use if you have a basic sense of medical terms.
-Health Source: Consumer Education is one good option.
-North Carolina residents can use Health Source via the NC LIVE system from the State Library of North Carolina.
+Health Source: Consumer Education is one alternative option.
+North Carolina residents can use Health Source via the NC LIVE system through the State Library of North Carolina.
 You can also contact your local (North Carolina) public library for further infomation.

 2. How do I do a quick search?

 The search box for PubMed is much like that of any other Internet tool.
 Type the main words that describe your search into the box at the top of the page.
-Keep in mind that PubMed has more than 18 million articles.
+Keep in mind that PubMed has more than 23 million articles.
 You will want to use specific words to limit your search.
-A search for "diabetes" will give you more than 410,000 articles.
-A search for "diabetes diet therapy insulin" gets just over 7,500.
+A search for "diabetes" will give you more than 470,000 articles.
+A search for "diabetes diet therapy insulin" gets just over 8,200.
 Boolean searching, using AND, OR, and NOT to make your search more structured, is supported by PubMed.
-The default connects all terms with "AND."
+The default connects all terms with AND.
 This means that PubMed will look for all of the words you type into the box unless you tell it to do something differently.

 3. How can I narrow my search?

 PubMed has so many articles in it that you might find many more than are really helpful.
 There are some easy ways to get a better, smaller group of results.
 First, add as many useful words to your search as you can.
 If you want to limit your search by a type of source, you can use PubMed Filters.
 Look to the left of the page to find the Filters list.
 If the filter you wish to use is showing you may select it.
 If not, click on the section where it should fall then select it to make it appear.
 You will then need to click on it again to activate.
 Filters allow you to tell PubMed that you only want to see articles of a certain kind.
 For example, if you want to only see articles about humans and/or that are in English, this is where you can tell PubMed.
 You can also limit your search by type of study, such as clinical trials or review articles.
-By using Limits to narrow a search on "diabetes," we can make the number of articles smaller and easier to browse.
+By using Filters to narrow a search on "diabetes," you can make the number of articles smaller and easier to browse.

 4. How are my results organized?